kuncicoin/wallet-connect/README.md

 7. The wallet sends a JSON-RPC reply back to the dApp, either with a signature if the user accepted the request or an error if the user rejected the request.
 8. The dApp receives the signature, adds it to the transaction, and broadcasts it.

-Wallet provider developers can use the [example webapp](https://github.com/serum-foundation/sol-wallet-adapter/tree/master/example) to test their implementation.
+Wallet provider developers can use the [example webapp](https://github.com/kuncicoin/wallet-connect/tree/master/example) to test their implementation.

 ### URL hash parameters

 - `origin` - origin of the dApp.
 Should be included in all `postMessage` calls and should be checked against all received `MessageEvent`s.
 - `network` - The network on which transactions will be sent.
-Can be any of `mainnet-beta`, `devnet`, `testnet`, or a custom URL, though wallets are free to reject any unsupported networks.
+Can be any of `mainnet-beta`, `testnet`, or a custom URL, though wallets are free to reject any unsupported networks.
 Wallet providers should check that transaction blockhashes matches the network before signing the transaction.

 The parameters can be parsed using